Contact us

 Eligibility under the MPRP is structured around three core pillars: a government contribution, a qualifying property commitment, and a philanthropic donation.
 Applicants are also required to hold comprehensive health insurance covering risks in Malta.

-From a financial perspective, applicants must pay a non‑refundable administrative fee of €60,000 for the main applicant, with an additional €7,500 payable for each adult dependent, including a spouse or partner, adult children, and dependent parents or grandparents.
+Applicants must pay a non‑refundable administrative fee of €60,000 for the main applicant, with an additional €7,500 payable for each adult dependent, including a spouse or partner, adult children, and dependent parents or grandparents.
 Following approval in principle, a non‑refundable government contribution of €37,000 is payable within eight months.

 Applicants must also demonstrate ownership or rental of property in Malta.
 This may be satisfied either by the purchase of qualifying residential immovable property with a minimum value of €375,000, or by the rental of qualifying property at a minimum annual rent of €14,000, which must be retained for at least five years.